 This is the most popular scale and is 1:87 proportion to the prototype.
 It requires a small area for a layout, using a sheet of plywood or even a bookshelf for some of the smaller layouts, and there are many products available for HO scale modelers.
 The track it runs on is 16.5mm gauge.
 Atlas makes three types of HO track (Code 100, Code 83 & True-Track).
 For more information, click here.

 N scale is the second most popular scale and quite small, being 1:160 proportioned to the prototype.
 Smaller trains will mean less detail, but you can run a large layout in a smaller area than HO.
-The gauge on the track is 6.5mm.
-Atlas makes two types of N scale track (Code 80 & Code 55).
+The gauge on the track is 9mm.
+Atlas makes three types of N scale track (Code 80, Code 55 and Code 65 True-Track).
 For more information, click here.

 “O” is the largest of the common model trains, with a proportion of 1:48 of the prototype.
 This requires a larger area than HO or N for a layout and the trains and accessories are more costly but also more detailed.
 O scale track is 1-1/4" gauge.
 For more information about our O product line, please visit the Atlas O web site.